yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Rogue/Overview.rst

    :doc:`/linux/How_to_Guides/Target/How_to_suspend_to_ram_on_AM62x` for more
    info.

-Software Architecture
+Software architecture
 =====================

-The picture below shows the software architecture of Graphics in
+The following picture shows the software architecture of Graphics in
 |__SDK_FULL_NAME__|.

 .. figure:: /images/rogue-graphics-software-stack.png